 If you are doing a joint honours or combined honours degree your registration can be a little more difficult and we advise that you read through any info you get from your department before arriving and have a good idea of which modules you want to do (there may still be some compulsory ones) from here you will visit each department individually to sign in.

-With a fully completed form you can receive your Campus Card (student card).
+With a fully completed form you can receive your Campus Card (student card) when you arrive at Durham.

 It all sounds very complicated but if you are well prepared it’s not – and we will be have representatives from most subjects ready to answer questions in the dining hall at breakfast on the mornings of registration, so don’t worry about it!